kohya-ss/sd-scripts/README.md

 ### Recent Updates

+Sep 11, 2024:
+Logging to wandb is improved.
+See PR [#1576](https://github.com/kohya-ss/sd-scripts/pull/1576) for details.
+Thanks to p1atdev!

 Sep 10, 2024:
 In FLUX.1 LoRA training, individual learning rates can be specified for CLIP-L and T5XXL.
 By specifying multiple numbers in `--text_encoder_lr`, you can set the learning rates for CLIP-L and T5XXL separately.
 Specify like `--text_encoder_lr 1e-4 1e-5`.
 The first value is the learning rate for CLIP-L, and the second value is for T5XXL.
 If you specify only one, the learning rates for CLIP-L and T5XXL will be the same.